 Acid in very science(y) terms in a proton donor or in even more words, it is highly reactive.
 You can get AHAs, alpha hydroxy acids (like glycolic) and BHAs, beta hydroxy acids (like salicylic).
 They are different because of their solubility.
-BHAs can work on the skin surface and inside the pores whereas, AHAs only work on the surface.
+BHAs can work on the skin surface and inside the pores whereas, AHAs only work on the surface layer of the skin.

 Salicylic is best for those who have more serious skin concern, like acne.
 Because it is able to reach much deeper into the pores of your skin, it will be more effective at keeping your skin clean.